 We found 5 internists who accept Humana Premier near Monroe, GA.

-Dr. Bhavin Jani's area of specialization is general internal medicine.
-Dr. Jani graduated from MCP Hahnemann School of Medicine.
-His patients gave him an average rating of 4.5 out of 5 stars.
-He is an in-network provider for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+Dr. Bhavin Jani is a Monroe, GA physician who specializes in general internal medicine.
+Dr. Jani's average rating from his patients is 4.5 stars out of 5.
+He is in-network for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+He is a graduate of MCP Hahnemann School of Medicine.

-Dr. Palghat Mohan's specialty is general internal medicine.
-On average, patients gave Dr. Mohan a rating of 3.0 stars out of 5.
-He takes Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
-He studied medicine at Madras Medical College.
+Dr. Palghat Mohan is a physician who specializes in general internal medicine.
+Dr. Mohan graduated from Madras Medical College.
+He has received a 3.0 out of 5 star rating by his patients.
+He honors Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.

 Conditions / Treatments